“In the beginning there was earth, wood, stone, metal and leather…”

 Notes: Bergamot, Thyme, Pepper – Tuberose, Ginger – Patchouly, Amber

 Very uplifting at the beginning, a wake me up call, quite sparkling.
-Later on it becomes more quiet in a very refined way, and I can’t explain why it feels like Indian Summer to me: there’s warmth and there’s coldness.
+Later on, it becomes quieter in a very refined way, and I can’t explain why it feels like Indian Summer to me: there’s warmth and there’s coldness.
 Rose is felt in the air, with a surprise: you cannot see roses in your garden anymore, it’s too late in the year for that, yet that makes you enjoy even more the one you bought this morning at your local florist’s.
-This rose is big, pink, and just when you are placing it in a vase you can feel a small whiff of it’s scent.
-That makes you feel good as you look at it, hoping it will last for more than couple of days.
+This rose is big, pink, and just when you are placing it in a vase you can feel a small whiff of its scent.
+That makes you feel good as you look at it, hoping it will last for more than a couple of days.

 The Perfumer’s Note: “Timut Pepper is used for its frank and fresh attack that perfectly illustrates the bright and sparkling element that I wanted to create.
 I also tried to break the codes of incense in order to get away from the sacred aspect that is often associated with it.”

 Notes: Timut Pepper, Orange, Elemi- Black Tea, Rose – Incense, Cypress, Cedar of Virginia

 These two new additions to Le Jardin de France’s Sources d’Origine Collection are presented at Pitti Fragranze 2018:

 These two new additions will be available from October 2018.
 You can find their chosen retailers on Jardin de France website!

 Do take a look at my Instagram account: I will report from Florence!
 My Pitti Report will follow as well.

 The Plum Girl

 Photos: The Plum Girl archive, Le Jardin de France

 Samples: Provided by Le Jardin de France, opinions of my own.